 AI Answering Service for Dental Offices: Stop Losing $180K/Year to the Hold Button

-Dental offices miss roughly 35% of inbound calls during peak morning hours.
-An ai answering service for dental offices solves this directly.
-Each missed call is a patient who books with the practice down the street.
+Dental offices miss roughly 35% of inbound calls during peak morning hours, according to a 2025 analysis published in Dental Economics.
+An AI answering service for dental offices solves this directly: every missed call is a patient who books with the practice down the street.
 At an average new patient value of $1,200 to $1,800 over the first year, missing even five calls a week adds up to $312,000 in lost lifetime value annually.

 That number is not hypothetical.
-It is the math behind a problem every practice manager already knows exists but rarely measures.
+It is the math behind a problem every practice manager already knows exists but rarely measures precisely.

 TL;DR

-- Dental offices miss 35% of calls during peak hours (source: Dental Economics, 2025)
+- Dental offices miss 35% of calls during peak hours (Dental Economics, 2025)

-- Setup time: 2-4 hours, no IT department required
+- Setup time: 2 to 4 hours, no IT department required

 Why Dental Offices Have a Worse Missed Call Problem Than Other Businesses